 During leisure times, I had been using some music recording software such as Audacity.

 Since early 2019

-As application manager for the company I am working with now, I am learning how to use and configure cloud-based business software from the Indian company Zoho (CRM, Analytics, Projects, Desk Creator, Sites, Social…).
+As application manager for the company I am working with now, I am learning how to use and configure cloud-based business software from the Indian company Zoho (CRM, Creator, Projects, Desk, Sites, Social…).
 I deploy configuration and automation (using the internal Deluge programming language) according to our customers (and our) needs for managing customer relations, business analysis, project management, help desk, websites, etc.

-Finally I decided to switch back to GNU/Linux operating systems on my work PC and my old MacBook Pro installing ArchLinux based distributions (ArcoLinux and Manjaro respectively).
-I am finally back to using open source software as much as possible.
+Finally I decided to switch back to GNU/Linux operating systems on my work PC and my old MacBook Pro installing ArchLinux based distributions (ArcoLinux and Endeavour respectively).
+I am considering a more stable distro for work, maybe Pop-OS, anyway I am finally back to using open source software as much as possible.